Economy of Finland: Energy industry

-One half of all the energy consumed in Finland goes to industry, one fifth to heating buildings and one fifth to transport.
 Lacking indigenous fossil fuel resources, Finland has been an energy importer.
-This might change in the future since Finland is currently building its fifth nuclear reactor, and approved building permits for its sixth and seventh ones.
+Since May 2023, Unit 3 of the Olkiluoto Nuclear Power Plant is producing electricity, up to 14 TWh per year.
+In 2024, only 3.8 % of the consumed electricity was imported.
 There are some uranium resources in Finland, but to date no commercially viable deposits have been identified for exclusive mining of uranium.
 However, permits have been granted to Talvivaara to produce uranium from the tailings of their nickel-cobalt mine.